ginstrom/paladin-novel/chapters/04_crack-in-the-chain.md

 Behind the cart Gond saw them—*a girl, fourteen at most, dark curls matted with grime; a boy, perhaps sixteen, limping badly.*  The girl glanced up, eyes blazing defiance even as she held her brother upright.
 Both bore the familiar slavers' brand.

-Gond raised a weary hand.
-"Wheel snapped a mile back," he called.
-"Could use a lift to Blackwater."
+Gond raised a weary hand, slumping a bit.
+"Oi, friends!
+Wheel's busted on my cart, 'bout a mile back," he called out, voice rough.
+"Any chance of a ride toward Blackwater?"

 The lead driver leaned down, suspicion dawning too late.
 Gond's boathook snapped up, catching the man under the jaw with a crack that echoed between the cliffs.
 The scene broke into chaos.